 In considering your application, we look at the other activities your organisation is doing to meet its financial targets.
 We also look at how your organisation is making a positive difference in your local community.

-The Gambling Act prohibits the people who work at, or have a significant interest in, our gaming venues from being involved in the grant applications we process, for example, as members of the applicant organisation or as suppliers of goods or services that are the subject of the grant application.
-To comply with the Act, NZCT checks and automatically declines all grant applications that suggest a link between venues and applicants.
+The Gambling Act prohibits the people who work at, or have a significant interest in, our gaming venues from being involved in the grant applications we process, for example, as an executive member of the applicant organisation who has had hands-on involvement in the grant application.
+To comply with the Act, NZCT checks and automatically declines all grant applications that suggest a substantive conflict between venues and applicants.

 All requests must be for future spending, not for expenditure already incurred, i.e. you must confirm your grant application has been approved before spending any funds, otherwise they will be deemed to be retrospective and will have to be refunded.